 We install Grade 2 alarms as a minimum, which may be a requirement of your home insurers; this can be monitored with police response.
-Our panels also have the App facility meaning you can control your alarm from your phone and receive messages if there were any problems.
+Our panels also have an App facility meaning you can control your alarm from your phone and receive messages if there were any problems.
 We always install an external, high decibel, siren at the front of your house, where it can be heard by your neighbours.
 Usually, a ringing alarm bell scares off intruders for fear of possible arrest.
-Bell boxes are an essential part of the alarm systems.
+Bell boxes are an essential part of alarm systems.

 Motion sensors are the backbone of your home security system as they detect intruders inside your property via movement in that area, which then triggers the alarm system.
 However, we can also install vibration sensors on windows that are triggered by any force and thereby setting off the alarm before the intruders enter your property.
 Again, this would set off the alarm bell ringing.

 CCTV (Closed-Circuit Television” is a type of video surveillance.
 The cameras transmit footage back to a recorder which can be viewed on a monitor and/or your mobile phone.
-This kind of system serves as a deterrent for would-be criminals as well as perfect recording evidence for any crime that does occur as we only use high quality, high-definition cameras which give amazing images.
+This kind of system serves as a deterrent for would-be criminals as well as perfect recording evidence for any crime that does occur as we only use high-quality, high-definition cameras which give amazing images.

 This system allows occupants to control the main entry door, often a converted property/flats.
-You have the option to have either audio to communicate with visitors, or via a video camera so that you can see and communicate via your intercom and allow them to enter.
+You have the option to have either audio to communicate with visitors, or a video camera so that you can see and communicate via your intercom and allow them to enter.
 This is particularly advantageous for people with disabilities, or elderly residents, but also for homeowners who wish to check the visitor before letting them in.